-Why did you choose a decentralized or collaborative approach?
-What made you decide to leave Excel?
+What drives the decision to leave Excel?
 How do you measure success?
 What is your budgeting ROI?

-Here are the top 5 most common (and very patient) answers to our questions from finance leaders on what drives their search for better budgeting, and why…
+Here are the top 5 most common answers from finance leaders on what drives their search for better budgeting, and why…

 1. Responding to Revenue Variability –

 “The new Vice President of Instruction was able to work across numerous departments and quickly come back with a list of about 25 to 30 changes, totaling around $450,000 to $500,000 worth of adjustments.” – Read the case study

 Industries that are highly dependent on enrollment or participation numbers, product sales, or impacted by shifts in the economy – require better “What if” planning and analysis – and the ability to quickly and easily make changes in the budget or forecast based on real-world data.

 “In 2018 actual results were only off budgeted amounts by 1.4%.”
 Karen D’Anjolell, Budget Administrator, NJM Insurance Group